 This is important – organ meats, what they make sweetbreads out of, (I guess) are super-concentrated sources of uric-acid-producing purines . . . if you come across them, stay away or at least be cautious.

 Another thing that should be on the chart that qualifies as part of a high uric acid diet is . . . sausages – in commercial applications they grind up low-quality animal parts and stuff them into the sausage casings (those condom-like things – originally they were cleaned intestines).
 This represents a high concentration of purines, and in eating them, a monster-size gout attack is likely to descend upon you.

-To get you started on the “reduce your uric acid diet”, here are some of the meals I make for myself.
-This is a rough guide to give you some ideas – make adjustments and substitutions as needed.
-Here we go:
+To get you started on lowering your uric acid, here is a sample diet plan of meals I make for myself.
+This is a rough guide to give you some ideas – make adjustments and substitutions as needed – and find more dietary considerations in my Kill Your Gout NOW Handbook.
+Here we go – breakfast, lunch and dinner: